n1k1t0ss/MovieList/README.md

 # MovieList
 Sample project that shows movies basic on public API.

-Application is automatically deploys by Azure static web app, listening master brunch, and located on https://red-tree-01aa01103.azurestaticapps.net
+Application is automatically deployed by Azure static web app, listening master brunch, and located on https://red-tree-01aa01103.azurestaticapps.net

 ## Objective
 Create a movie listing app using Vue.js.
 The app must retrieve a list of movies from the mock